vgribok/graviton2-labs/hugo-site/content/AmazonRDS/01_snapshot/_index.md

 weight: 40
 ---

-In this Chapter, we will restore a Gravioton2 MySQL RDS instance from a snapshor taken from a x86 MySQL RDS instance.
+In this Chapter, we will restore a Graviton2 MySQL RDS instance using a snapshot taken from a x86 MySQL RDS instance.